 However, some members have different opinions on reusing current Device ID element or define a new measurement ID element.
 We provides two options and pick up one of them according to the group decision.

+The group lively discussed the topic when the MAC address is fixed in the contribution 1453r1(Dan) in 5th Sep.The author and most of the group member agreed that the STA can use any RMA in the probe request after the STA associates with an AP based on the SP results (A probe made in response to a Beacon Request is not a transactional exchange per Std IEEE 802.11-2020 section 12.2.10 and the STA can use a MAC to probe that differs from the MAC it received the Beacon Request on?
+10Y,3N,3A).

-Do you agree to incorporate the proposed resolution for CID20,89 and 98 with Opt2 in 3?
+Do you agree to incorporate the proposed resolution for CID20,89 and 98 with Opt2 in 1314r5?